supfool-0/baltimore_restaurant_map/README.md

 [Baltimore Restaurant Website Wireframe Concept](https://wireframe.cc/pro/pp/1a29ea99d392747)

 #### MVP
-- Create a dropdown menu pulling from the Baltimore Open Data api that allows the user to select a neighboorhood
+- Create a dropdown menu pulling from the Baltimore Open Data API that allows the user to select a neighboorhood
-- Initially render page with all restaurants on display in MapBox
+- Render page with points of every restaurant in selected neighborhood (geocoding involved)
-	- This will include the use of geocodio to get coordinates
+- Zoom to location of interest
-- Upon selection of neighboorhood render a new map with restaurants only in that neighboorhood
+- If neighborhood doesn't have any restaurants, notifiy user

 #### PostMVP
 - Add a button that takes user to another page 'Your restaurant?'